ChristopherWerby/code-modules/README.md

 # Code Modules

-Code Modules is an approach to using the text editor BBEdit, particularly its include and variables features, to make maintainable static websites without databases.
+Code Modules (CM) is an include-based architecture for static websites where the pages are created at build time.
+Code Modules uses the text editor BBEdit, particularly its include and variables features, to make maintainable static websites without databases.
+Code Modules doesn’t dictate a certain style of website.
+Code Modules organizes the way in which your pages get built, but what you build is entirely up to you.
+You can build anything you like using any markup you choose.

 Code Modules documentation can be found at [https://codemodules.net][1]